Pranavjain23/ConvNet/README.md

-# CNN to detect Pneumonia using Chest X-Rays
+# CNN to detect leaf diseases in Maize plant

 ## Overview
 A Convolutional Neural Net (CNN/ConvNet) is a Deep Neural Network, that takes inputs as images, assigns weights and biases to various aspects of the image and